TomsEsmits/pacific/README.md

 ## How To Run Project

 Pull all files (wp and db folder)
 Set up files into your project folder
 Import database
-Copy Advanced Custom Fields Pro plugin into plugins folder Log in admin dashboard
+Copy Advanced Custom Fields Pro plugin into plugins folder
+Log in admin dashboard
 Activate ACF PRO plugin
 In terminal run --> npm install
-Than run comman npm run run:build
+Then run comman npm run run:build